When is iPhone 8 being released? What will the specs be? Will it have special features? Here's everything we know!

 Apple hasn't updated the resolution on iPhone or iPhone Plus since 2014.
-It makes them less than desirable for application like VR, and less than competitive when it comes to spec comparisons.
+As such, it makes them less than desirable for applications like VR, and less than competitive when it comes to spec comparisons.
 It does make them more energy efficient, though, given they still use LCD rather than OLED panels.

 There have been rumors that we could see a bump to 1920 x 1080 for the 4.7-inch model and 2560 x 1440 for the 5.5-inch model.

 There have also been rumors about OLED, but right now the LED component of the LCD system is used to implement the pressure-sensitive 3D Touch system, so would Apple re-engineer that?
 Or would they simply skip ahead again to something like quantum dot?